-A totally random, fun-filled adventure story combining trolls, magic and some of the richest vocabulary I have seen in a long time.
+The Train To Impossible Places by P.G.Bell is a random, fun-filled adventure combining trolls, magic and some of the richest vocabulary I have seen in a long time.

 This is a book that I would highly recommend.
-The intricacy of the plot certainly requires careful reader attention, but is delivered in an extremely clever way, which links several aspects of the story together seamlessly.
-The character building is wonderful, with lovely dynamics created between the most unlikely of individuals.
+The intricacy of the plot certainly requires careful reader attention but is delivered in an extremely clever way, which links several aspects of the story together seamlessly.
+The character building is terrific, with lovely dynamics created between the most unlikely of individuals.
 The ambitious word choices that P.G.
-Bell selected created some of the most vividly descriptive paragraphs I have read for some time and left me constantly thinking of the ways it could be introduced into a classroom.
+Bell selected, create some of the most vividly descriptive paragraphs I have read for some time and left me constantly thinking of the ways it could be introduced into a classroom.

-This is a book that I would certainly look to include in Upper Key Stage 2, either as a class novel or through English lessons.
-The descriptive vocabulary and ability of this book to create vivid images in the mind of a reader would make this book a powerful writing stimulus, particularly through the focus on specifically selected extracts.
+This is a book that I would certainly look to include in upper junior classes, either as a class novel or in English lessons.
+The descriptive vocabulary and the creation of vivid images make this book a powerful writing stimulus.

-As with all books that I recommend for the classroom, I would urge teachers to read beforehand themselves to gauge pitch, tone and suitability for their own classes.
+As with all books that I recommend for the classroom, I would urge teachers to read The Train To Impossible Places beforehand themselves to gauge pitch, tone and suitability for their classes.